Idea

 • An instructor to continuously teach the content.

-• A classroom, conference room, or any other type of room to hold training in.
+• A classroom, conference room, or any other room to hold training.

 • Traveling or paying for employees to travel to a specific location.